Skip to main content

 “It’s an order, Devdoot.
 She doesn’t need to know.”
 Ishaan Dev reassured.

 On a quiet Suryapali morning, Maharani Trinayani Devi smiled at the first letter she had received from her son, with the seal of the king of Neelambargarh on it.
-She couldn’t be a prouder mother.
-He had written that he was on his first successful mission and resting for a week before going back to Neelambargarh and he had left Priyambada as head of administration.
+She couldn’t be prouder as a mother.
+He had written that he was on his first successful mission and resting for a week before going back to Neelambargarh, and he had left Priyambada as head of administration.
 His letter also hinted at how efficient she was.
 Was he taking a liking to her after all?
 Trinayani Devi sighed.
 It's been over a month since they left.
 Her spies informed her that they stayed in separate bedrooms.
 That was concerning.
 The idea of a second alliance hadn’t left her mind ever since it was spoken of.
-Rajkumari Mandakini walked into her room and the Maharani folded the letter back.
+Rajkumari Mandakini walked into her room, and the Maharani folded the letter back.

 “Admiring his seal?”
 She smiled as Trinayani Devi nodded.